mountebank-testing/mountebank/CONTRIBUTING.md

 in an attempt to allow you to conveniently peruse their advertising page, those tests will fail.
 Setting MB_AIRPLANE_MODE=true will ignore those tests.

+If you would like to develop in an isolated environment without needing to install Node, the repository includes a [`devcontainer.json`](https://github.com/mountebank-testing/mountebank/blob/master/.devcontainer/devcontainer.json) file.
+[Development Containers](https://containers.dev/) allow you to use a Docker container as your development environment.
+An easy way to make use of this is through the [VS Code Dev Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

 When you're ready to commit, do the following

 * Look at your diffs!
 Many times accidental whitespace changes get included, adding noise